New Hampshire Banking Company (Nashua, NH)

 Article Text

-New Hampshire Bank Suspends.
-Nashua, N. H., April 30.-The New Hampshire Banking company suspended yesterday.
-Solomon Spalding, father of Charles W. Spalding, of the broken Globe Savings bank, of Chicago, is president of the institution.
+Spalding's Father Is President.
+Nashua, N. H., May 1.-The New Hampshire Banking company suspended Thursday.
+Solomon Spalding, father of Charles W. Spalding of the broken Globe Savings bank of Chicago, was president of the institution.
 For the past four years the bank has been gradually losing depositors, and for more than a year past has refused to honor withdrawals to a larger amount than $25 a month.
-The suspension caused no surprise.
-The amount due depositors on April 1 was $849,352, the bank being the second largest in this city.

 Article from The Bryan Daily Eagle, May 1, 1897